What Is Premature Ejaculation?

 Premature ejaculation can be classified as:

 • Primary Premature Ejaculation: It is also called lifelong premature ejaculation.
-It can occur most of the time, from the first sexual encounters.
+It can occur most of the time from the first sexual encounter.

 • Secondary Premature Ejaculation: It can also be called acquired premature ejaculation.
 It can develop after men have had previous sexual experiences without ejaculatory problems.